Te oranga i roto i ngā kaitiaki

 The prestigious Ahuwhenua Trophy competition was first held in 1933 and is designed to showcase and celebrate excellence in Māori agriculture and horticulture.

-The competition was initiated by the great Māori leader Sir Apirana Ngata and the Governor-General at the time Lord Bledisloe who was a highly successful farmer in his own right.
+The competition was initiated by the great Māori leader Sir Apirana Ngata and the Governor-General at the time, Lord Bledisloe, who was a highly successful farmer in his own right.
 Their vision was to encourage and incentivise Māori farmers to improve their farming operation and for the winners of the competition to become role models for their peers.

-2024 Ahuwhenua Trophy Dairy Competition
+2026 Ahuwhenua Trophy Horticulture Competition

 Latest News